Penny stocks move fast … and a penny stock screener can help you catch those wild moves!

 A Trading Journal

-A trading journal allows you to record everything regarding your trades, including your mindset for the day and what you’re thinking about the markets.
+A trading journal allows you to record everything about your trades, including your mindset for the day and what you’re thinking about the markets.

-But it’s not enough to just record this information.
-You have to then analyze it and use it to help you refine your trading strategy and ability.
+But it’s not enough to record the information.
+You have to analyze it and use it to help you refine your trading strategy and ability.

-Some examples of what you can track in your trading journal:
+Some examples of things you can track in your trading journal:

-- The exact history of your trades: your entry, you exit, where you placed your stop loss, the trade duration, the order type.
+- A detailed history of your trades: your entry, your exit, where you placed your stop loss, the trade duration, and the order type.

 - Your analysis and thoughts on market conditions at the time.
 Was the sector hot?
 Was the overall market up or down?

 - Your emotional state while in the trade.
 Were you stressed to be in a short trade while the market was up?
-Were you relaxed and confident?
+Or were you relaxed and confident?

-- General market or trading strategy observations to explore at a later time.
+- General market or trading strategy observations to explore later.

 Why collect this information?
 So you can go back and see where you’ve done well and which areas need improvement.
-Better trading is all about doing more of what works and less of what doesn’t.
+Better trading is all about doing more of what works.